Humberto De la Calle

-Humberto de la Calle Lombana (/es/; born 14 July 1946) is a Colombian lawyer and politician.
+Humberto de la Calle Lombana (/es/; born 14 July 1946) is a Colombian lawyer, diplomat and politician.
 He served as Vice President of Colombia from 1994 to 1997.
 De La Calle served in the cabinet as Interior Minister under two Presidents, Andrés Pastrana and César Gaviria.
 He also served as Ambassador to Spain and the United Kingdom.
 After 2003, De La Calle worked at his own Law firm which specialises in advising and representing international clients in Colombia.
 In October 2012 he was appointed by President Juan Manuel Santos as the chief negotiator in the peace process with the FARC.

 Education and family

 During his high school years, De La Calle was a known activist of Nadaism and an admirer of Colombian poet Gonzalo Arango.
 He studied at the University of Caldas where he earned a law degree and met his future wife and mother of his three children.
 De La Calle then went on to study International Law at the Inter-American Judicial Committee in 1979.
 De la Calle is an atheist.